Compare to Similar Products

-Two psychiatrists and an industrial designer founded the Mimijumi brand in early 2008 with the Very Hungry bottle as their debut product.
-The main idea was that the bottle would be complementary to breastfeeding, rather than a total replacement.
-Today, Mimijumi aims to design functional products for babies and parents alike, with a focus on creating a natural experience through simple and safe products.
+The mimijumi is a USA-based company founded by two psychiatrists and an industrial designer in early 2008.
+The main idea was that the bottle would be complementary to breastfeeding rather than a total replacement.
+Today, Mimijumi aims to design functional products for babies and parents, focusing on creating a natural experience through simple and safe products.

 We couldn't help but giggle when we first opened the mimijumi bottle.
-Its life-like, flesh-colored nipple is definitely the most unique in our line of test subjects!
-Obviously designed to mimic breastfeeding, we feel it's lacking too much in suppleness.
-Our tester didn't suck on this bottle for long before eventually deciding to just treat it as a chew toy.
-With a super firm nipple and a very slow flow, this bottle is below average for the group, and we found that our testers often preferred other bottles because of this.
+Its life-like, flesh-colored nipple is the most unique in our lineup of test subjects!
+Designed to mimic breastfeeding, we feel it lacks suppleness.
+Our tester didn't suck on this bottle for long before eventually using it as a teether.
+With a super firm nipple and a very slow flow, we noticed that our little testers preferred other bottles over the mimijumi.

 Also, mimijumi talks up the flesh-colored nipple and claims that babies will be drawn to it; our tiny testers didn't seem to notice a difference.
 We believe nipple size and pliability matter more than color.

-mimijumi has an interesting concept but we see room for improvement.
-We're glad they skipped out on some of the ecological no-no's like BPA, phthalates, EA's, latex, and lead, but we still aren't big fans of plastic.
-Based on our actual usage experience with our baby testers, we're still not buying what they're selling and think there are better options available no matter what goals or needs you have.
+The mimijumi is a fascinating contender, but we see room for improvement.
+We're glad they skipped out on some ecological no-nos like BPA, phthalates, and latex, but we still aren't big fans of plastic.
+Based on our actual usage experience with our baby testers, we're still not buying what they're selling.
+We think better options are available, no matter your goals or budget for your baby's bottle years.